 Regular exercise strengthens bones.
-Putting stress on weight-bearing bones with exercises such as running, jumping, vigorous hiking is bone building.
+Putting stress on weight-bearing bones with exercises such as running, jumping, and vigorous hiking are bone building.
 Weightlifting with equipment or free weights can strengthen bones.
 Your physical therapist will show you how to do these exercises during once or twice weekly sessions for about six weeks.
 A goal of the therapy is to transition a patient to a community-based exercise program or fitness classes in a gym.

 What should you do if you have limitations to your ability to exercise?

-Cayuga Wellness Center therapists work with exercise trainers at Island Health and Fitness Center so patients can make a seamless transition from therapy to appropriately challenging group or individual exercise program.
+Cayuga Wellness Center therapists work with exercise trainers at Island Health and Fitness Center so patients can make a seamless transition from therapy to an appropriately challenging group or individual exercise program.